VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 Our production build includes [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) for each component and an `index.d.ts` file enumerating all components.
 These improve DX by enabling developers' IDEs to perform fast code completion.
+We also provide the [theme file](https://chakra-ui.com/docs/theming/customize-theme) we use for our own components so that developers can apply the same theme to theirs.

 One last thing to note about the build.
 Although Vite of course provides minifying and other production readiness capabilities, we don't use them.
 We bundle the component library completely "raw."
 We find this helps developers debug their applications and, in extremely rare instances, report bugs with specificity.
-When they run their own builds, their tooling will apply minifying, tree shaking, and all the other processing for production on all their code and dependencies including our component library
+When they run their own builds, their tooling will apply minifying, tree shaking, and all the other processing for production on all their code and dependencies including our component library.

+## Testing

 ### Storybook

+Manual review by UX team
 interactive

 tests

 a11y

-Manual review by UX team

-## Testing

 ### React Testing Library

-## Engineering Workflow

-teams channel

-### UX team interaction

-published to nexus and npm install

-sem ver

-### Developed first by teams

-encapsulation of theme values

-## Philosophy

-### Dumb components

-### Balancing flexibility with opinion

 semantic versioning

 c1ds version

-index.d.ts

-typecheck script